viclw17/viclw17.github.io/_posts/2022-02-01-unreal-engine-custom-node.md

 <img src="{{ site.url }}/images/2022-02-01-unreal-engine-custom-node/1_viz.jpg" width="480"  style="display:block; margin:auto;">

 Here is one test with generated code below.
-(See the generated code by looking in Window -> HLSL Code in the Material Editor.)
+(See the generated code at **Window -> HLSL Code** in the Material Editor.)

 ```hlsl
 #ifndef additional_defines